3: The Self

 8. Reduced involvement in bullying behavior

-When we self-enhance too much, although we may feel good about it in the short term, in the longer term the outcomes for the self may not be positive.
+When we self-enhance too much, although we may feel good about it in the short term, in the longer term, the outcomes for the self may not be positive.
 The goal of creating and maintaining positive self-esteem (an affective goal) must be tempered by the cognitive goal of having an accurate self-view (Kirkpatrick & Ellis, 2001; Swann, Chang-Schneider, & Angulo, 2007).
 In some cases, the cognitive goal of obtaining an accurate picture of ourselves and our social world and the affective goal of gaining positive self-esteem work hand in hand.
-Getting the best grade in an important exam produces accurate knowledge about our skills in the domain as well as giving us some positive self-esteem.
+Getting the best grade in an important exam produces accurate knowledge about our skills in the domain, as well as giving us some positive self-esteem.
 In other cases, the two goals are incompatible.
 Doing more poorly on an exam than we had hoped produces conflicting, contradictory outcomes.
 The poor score provides accurate information about the self—namely, that we have not mastered the subject—but at the same time makes us feel bad.
 Self-verification theory states that people often seek confirmation of their self-concept, whether it is positive or negative (Swann, 1983).
-This sets up a fascinating clash between our need to self-enhance against our need to be realistic in our views of ourselves.
+This sets up a fascinating clash between our need to self-enhance and our need to be realistic about ourselves.
 Delusion versus truth: which one wins out?
 The answer, of course, as with pretty much everything to do with human social behavior, is that it depends.
 But on what does it depend?

 There is one final cautionary note about focusing too much on self-enhancement, to the detriment of self-verification, and other-concern.
 Jennifer Crocker and Lora Park (2004) have identified another cost of our attempts to inflate our self-esteem: we may spend so much time trying to enhance our self-esteem in the eyes of others—by focusing on the clothes we are wearing, impressing others, and so forth—that we have little time left to really improve ourselves in more meaningful ways.
 In some extreme cases, people experience such strong needs to improve their self-esteem and social status that they act in assertive or dominant ways in order to gain it.
-As in many other domains, then, having positive self-esteem is a good thing, but we must be careful to temper it with a healthy realism and a concern for others.
+As in many other domains, having positive self-esteem is a good thing, but we must be careful to temper it with a healthy dose of realism and a concern for others.
 The real irony here is that those people who do show more other- than self-concern, those who engage in more prosocial behavior at personal costs to themselves, for example, often tend to have higher self-esteem anyway (Leak & Leak, 2003).

 Key Takeaways